lakshmantgld/mongoDB-Atlas/README.md

     - [Summary](#Summary)

 ## Introduction to MongoDB
 At the time of writing, **MongoDB** is one of the **255** NoSQL databases.
 When compared to relational databases, [NoSQL](https://www.mongodb.com/nosql-explained) in general are more scalable and provide superior performance.
-Both SQL & NoSQL databases have their unique advantages and trade off.
-NoSQL databases are chose for their schema-less model and highly scalable system.
-According to [CAP](https://en.wikipedia.org/wiki/CAP_theorem) theorem, any distributed system can only satisfy two of these three Qualities namely, **C** onsistent, **A** vailability & **P** artition tolerance.
+Both *SQL* & *NoSQL* databases have their unique advantages and trade off.
+NoSQL databases are chosen for their *schema-less model and highly scalable system*.
+According to [CAP](https://en.wikipedia.org/wiki/CAP_theorem) theorem, any distributed system can only satisfy two of these three Qualities namely, **C**onsistent, **A**vailability & **P**artition tolerance.

 As we know that SQL database are [ACID](https://en.wikipedia.org/wiki/ACID) constraint, it qualifies being Consistent and highly Available.
 So it is difficult for the SQL system to scale horizontally.
 In case of NoSQL as they are eventually consistent, they are highly Available and Partition tolerance.